Building Stimfit¶

 $ git pull

-Go to the stimfit directory (in our example $HOME/stimfit) and type:
+Go to the stimfit directory (in our example $HOME/stimfit) and configure a dedicated CMake build directory:

 $ cd $HOME/stimfit